Sekukulu enungi!

 Mind you, I don’t think you can find any beads here, so it may be a while before I can do it.
 The craft tutor at Kira’s homeschool centre got some, but he had to ask a friend to bring them from Kenya.
 Whenever people travel to a different country, they will always have a list of things that people have asked them to bring back.

 Jon’s canvas is huge, 1.5m by 1m.
-He’s drawn a rough sketch and has just start
+He’s drawn a rough sketch and has just started painting it.

 So we’ve now started curtaining the place and it’s amazing how different the rooms look with curtains.
 They’re something you normally take for granted, but it’s been quite an exciting experience for us.